isomerpages/moe-damaisec/_our-curriculum/Academic Programmes/Mathematics.md

 As a result, all the students always enjoy themselves and have fun with their classmates during the programme.</p>
 <p>In class, we adopt different modes of teaching to suit students of different
 readiness and interests.
-For example, we adopt Differential Instruction during lesson times so that all the students can benefit from the differentiated scaffolding and support provided to them.</p>
+For example, we adopt Differentiated Instruction during lesson times so that all the students can benefit from the differentiated scaffolding and support provided to them.</p>
 <table style="minWidth: 25px">